cn0047/stash/ed/dataStructures.md

     Dealing with collisions:

     1. Open addressing - if hash is occupied -> hash++ and try again.
-    2. chaining (simpler to support) - if hash is occupied -> create linked list from old hash value and new hash value.
+    2. Chaining (simpler to support) - if hash is occupied -> create linked list from old hash value and new hash value.

     Collisions depends on how many free slots available and how much slots populated (fill factor).